 Which specialties to choose during Internship?

-Based on the above information, please make sure that you include at least 3 months of Medicine and at least 3 months of Surgery in your internship.
+Based on the above information, please make sure that you include at least 3 months of Medicine and/or allied and at least 3 months of Surgery and/or allied in your internship.

 To be on the safe side, choose other specialties in a way which would be acceptable to the GMC.
 Do not include too many specialties with too little duration in your internship.
 For example, do not choose ENT for a week, ophthalmology for two weeks, etc. Choose any specialty for at least 3 months.